MSPCA-Angell Headquarters

 Is having wild and exotic animals as pets a problem?

-Keeping wild and exotic animals as pets can present problems, not only for the animals kept as pets, but also for people, public heath, other animals, and the ecosystem.
-Many wild and exotic animals are illegal to own in Massachusetts.
+Usually, yes.
+Keeping wild and exotic animals as pets is problematic not only for the animals themselves, but also for people, public health, other wild animals, and the ecosystem.
+Many wild and exotic animals are in fact illegal to own in Massachusetts.
 For those that are legal, it is important for people to make informed decisions and understand and provide proper care.

-Keeping a wild or exotic animal as a pet can be detrimental to the animal.
+Keeping a wild or exotic animal as a pet is often detrimental to the animal.

 Wild and exotic animals have complex physical, psychological, social, and behavioral needs that are vastly different from those of domesticated companion animals.
 They may require specific housing, diets, enrichment, and specialized and expensive care that most individuals are not knowledgeable about and/or cannot provide.
 Many are highly social and need to be with members of their own species but are denied that contact.
-Consequently, wild and exotic animals may live their entire lives in captivity without even their most basic needs being met, all the while suffering from stress, frustration, and boredom.
-Many of these animals develop health, psychological, and behavior problems as a result.
-Complicating things, when baby wild and exotic animals mature, they often become large and/or aggressive, and people keeping them discover that they are unable to provide for the special needs of these animals.
+Consequently, wild and exotic animals may live their entire lives in captivity without even their most basic needs being met, all the while suffering from stress, frustration, and boredom—many develop physical, psychological, and behavioral problems as a result.

 Keeping wild or exotic animals as pets can threaten the survival of that animal’s species.